RainbowTabitha/FURsvp/README.md

 # FURsvp Event Manager

-FURsvp is a Django-based event management system designed to help organizers within the furry community manage events, RSVPs, and user interactions.
+FURsvp is a Django-based event management system designed to help organizers within the furry fandom manage events, RSVPs, and user interactions.
 It provides a streamlined platform for event creation, attendee tracking, and administrative oversight.

 ## Features